YuyangisCoding/calmPet-final/README.md

 [✓] Android Studio (version 2021.3)
 [✓] IntelliJ IDEA Ultimate Edition (version 2022.2.3)
 [✓] IntelliJ IDEA Ultimate Edition (version 2022.2.3)
 [✓] Connected device (3 available)
 [✓] HTTP Host Availability
 • No issues found!
 3. Next, we will compile and run it, guides will be slightly different depending on what platforms you are going to use.
 I will only show IOS platform in this guide.
 Make sure you have internet connection for either simulator or iPhone because login and register need it.

+First of all, run **_"flutter pub get"_** in the project directory to grab dependencies.
    * **_run on ios simulator_**
    You should open simulator.app first, then run _flutter devices_ to see available devices, then grab **_simulator_device_id_** at the second column of output and